• Skip to main content

 3. Bring Your Own Water

 If those options don’t work for you, bringing your own water is a great option.
 There are many ways to carry water on the run: handheld water bottles, fuel belts, and hydration vests.
-I’ve been using the Ultimate Direction Hydration Vest (affiliate link) for the past few months.
+For a few years I used the Ultimate Direction Hydration Vest (affiliate link).
 It has storage in the back for a large bladder as well as pockets in the front for smaller water bottles.
+A few months ago I started using the Nathan Pinnacle Pro 12L vest (affiliate link).
+This vest has a very comfortable fit with lots of ways to adjust the sizing.
+It comes with a 1.6 L insulated bladder and you can also use smaller flasks in the front if you want.
 This gives you plenty of options for ways to carry water on your run.

 4. Use Electrolytes to Stay Hydrated